luhaoaimama1/ZAdapter3KT/README.md

 # Update log

+## 1.0.71

+  * Lack of repair after the refresh data display is exactly this kind of mistake

 ## 1.0.7

   * Repair not filling all kinds of generic and cause the getView method of generic error